Background: A Growing Shadow AI Problem

 - Clinical data patterns: Custom rules for ICD-10 codes embedded in free text, medication names combined with patient identifiers, lab result patterns, and diagnostic imaging references.

-Results: Measurable Impact in 30 Days
+Design Targets: Measurable Impact in 30 Days

 - Complete inventory of all AI tools in use across the organization